cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 In the first stage, a client registers its password with the server and stores its encrypted credentials on the server.
 The client inputs its credentials, which includes its password and user identifier, and the server inputs its parameters, which includes its private key and other information.

-The client output of this stage is a single value `export_key` that the client may use for application-specific purposes, e.g., to encrypt additional information to the server.
+The client output of this stage is a single value `export_key` that the client may use for application-specific purposes, e.g., to encrypt additional information for storage on the server.
+The server does not have access to this `export_key`.

 The server output of this stage is a record corresponding to the client's registration that it stores in a credential file alongside other client registrations as needed.

 Registration is the only part in OPAQUE that requires an authenticated and confidential channel, either physical, out-of-band, PKI-based, etc.